jamshid-bacha/Social-BLE-Distancing-App-English-Korean-Version/README.md

 # Code Running #

-For the running of code use following command: Flutter run lib\widgets.dart
+For the running of code use the following command: Flutter run lib\widgets.dart

 # Project for Pandemic #

-KS mobile app is developed for the contact tracing of COVID-19 patient to avoid the spread of COVID-19.
-Health departments use contact tracing apps to find people who may have meet someone with COVID-19.
-KS app help to capture data (contacts of COVID-19 Patient) and watch the movement of people to make the process faster and more useful.
+KS mobile app has been developed to track the contact of COVID-19 patients to avoid the spread of COVID-19.
+Health departments use contact tracing apps to find people who may have met someone with COVID-19.
+KS app helps to capture data (contacts of COVID-19 Patients) and watch the movement of people to make the process faster and more useful.
 KS Project has several features:

 # Contact Tracing #
-When someone is in your Bluetooth range, app automatically scan that app user and Storing information first locally in a device and then store on the server.
-When someone is COVID positive, with the help of their contact information, app send alert message to all those who are in contact of that person.
+When someone is in your Bluetooth range, the app automatically scans that app user and storing information first locally in a device and then stored on the server.
+When someone is COVID-positive, with the help of their contact information, the app sends an alert message to all those who are in contact with that person.

-# Alert #
+# Notification #
-Sending alert message to app users that are in contact of COVID-19 positive person.
+Sending alert messages to users who are in contact with a COVID-19-positive person.

 # Geo-Fencing #
-When someone is going to the area that is red alert area (area in which COVID-19 patients present), app send alert message that please careful you are going to enter red alert area.
+When someone is going to the area that is a red alert area (an area in which COVID-19 patients are present), the app sends an alert message that please be careful you are going to enter the red alert area.

-# Contact Tracing Tree #
+# Contact Tracing Mobile App Overview #
-When someone is COVID positive or in contact of COVID positive patient, with the help of contact tree, the system identifies the overall contacts of that person.
+When someone is COVID-positive or in contact of COVID positive patient, with the help of a contact tree, the system identifies the overall contacts of that person.

 ![architecture](https://github.com/user-attachments/assets/f070b659-da82-469a-845c-8aeaef6d42fc)

 # Current Work #

-Login, Signup is intergrated with sensor data, Beacons Data (BT) and Basic GUI.
+Login and signup are integrated with sensor data, Beacons Data (BT), and Basic GUI.

 <p float="left">